Welcome to Zambales.com web page.

 Right across Pundaquit is Camara Island and Capones Island.
 Though both islands are around 30 minutes away by boat, Capones gets more attention because it’s bigger and offers more activities.
 You can surf, sunbathe, have a picnic, explore the different sides of the island, or hike up to the Faro de Punta Capones lighthouse.

 Zambales faces the West Philippine Sea, so surfers, expect to get stoked here, especially in San Narciso and San Felipe.
 These beach side towns don’t have a shortage of resorts, but The Circle Hostel in San Felipe is the hot new thing.
 It’s stripped down to the bare minimums (think three-level bunk beds, no air-conditioning), but hey, you can paint art on the wall, try slacklining (tightrope walking), or join the weekly yoga classes.

 Farther north in Candelaria, you’ll find Potipot Island.
 And the name is perfect, because it’s a cute name for a cute island.
 In fact, the island is tiny enough for you to walk around it in less than an hour.
 The beige sand is fine and it’s perfect for sunbathing.
 Sun too harsh?
 Don’t worry, the large camachile tree provides ample shade.

 Pine-tree-lined beaches, untainted forests, challenging waves, art and yoga by the beach — all within a few hours away from Manila.
 Zambales is not to be missed!

-- Paypal will securely process your payment.
+- PayPal will securely process your payment.
 We don’t keep our customer’s credit card information.
-Once payment is confirm, your ad listing will be in our next update.
+Once payment is confirmed, your ad listing will be added automatically.